ziapeltagames/six-winters/docs/RULES.md

 Some obstacles have other effects when they are overcome, as indicated with an overcome icon in the effect text section.

-Finally, if the character is unskilled and the obstacle is overcome, **they increase their skill by one**.
+Finally, if the obstacle is difficult for a character and it is overcome, **they increase their skill by one**.
 Characters improve their skills by overcoming difficult obstacles.

 If the obstacle doesn't have enough dice on it to complete the pattern, leave any dice on it.
 Further dice may be added with more overcome actions on the same or future turns.